mickem/nscp-docs/docs/reference/check/CheckExternalScripts.md

 The draw back to this is that the script cannot return any output neither message nor status code.

+!!! danger
-A word of warning using "start" or other similar measure to try to start a program in a regular script will cause unexpected issue with NSClient++ due to how handles are inherited in Windows.
+    A word of warning using "start" or other similar measure to try to start a program in a regular script will cause a rather nasty unexpected issue with NSClient++ due to how handles are inherited in Windows.
-This will end up blocking the port and forcing a restart of the server.
+    Starting a background process in a script will end up blocking the port and forcing a restart of the server.
     Thus `capture output = false` method is preferred.